-The San Diego Center for AIDS Research (CFAR) International Core offers Pilot grants to investigators in seven countries.
-Preference will be given to supporting projects based in Mexico and Mozambique, and funds are also available to support meritorious projects in Brazil, India, Kenya, South Africa, and Ukraine (after the current conflict resolves).
+The San Diego Center for AIDS Research (SD CFAR) International Core offers Pilot grants to investigators in seven countries.
+Preference will be given to supporting projects based in Mexico and Mozambique, and funds are also available to support meritorious projects in Brazil, India, Kyrgyzstan, South Africa, and Ukraine (after the current conflict resolves).
 Our focus countries offer the potential for long-term collaboration between investigators at UC San Diego and one or more academic or government entities.
 The list of eligible countries is reviewed annually by the International Core Advisory Board.

 Please contact us if you have any questions.